Introduction to Spanish Schools

 The Spanish state schools have undergone dramatic changed over the last decade and standards are fast approaching those in the rest of Europe.
 Furthermore, if a child wants to continue at a university elsewhere, such as the UK, there are no special examinations to take, the results may be convalidated directly without even translating the same before supplying the same to the respective university body (such as UCAS).

-State education is free, but parents must usually pay for school books (which are expensive, although they are provided free in certain cases), school supplies and extra curricular activities, such as sports and art which do tend to be lacking, as compared to schools in the UK and, especially, the USA.
-For most Spanish children, school starts with nursery or pre-school at the age of 4 or 5.
+State education is free, but parents pay for some school books (for Infantil 3-5 years, and some in Primaria and Secundaria), school supplies and extra curricular activities, such as sports and art which do tend to be lacking, as compared to schools in the UK and, especially, the USA.
+For most Spanish children, school starts with nursery or pre-school at the age of two, followed by Infantil school from three to five years (usually on the same premises as primary school, called a CEIP - Centro de Educacion Infantil y Primaria).

 Attending a local state school helps children integrate into the local community and learn the language and is highly recommended if you plan to stay in Spain indefinitely.
 Although it may not appeal initially, given the choice many foreign children prefer to attend Spanish school and become part of the local community.
 It is worth noting that, whereas it is fairly easy to switch from a state school to a private school, the reverse is not the case.
 If you need to move a child from a private school to a state school it can be difficult for that child to adjust, particularly a teenager.